 All work emails are not created equally.
 Some you dash off in all lower case w/o a care if you abbreviate words or mistakenly include "their" for "there" or "it's" for "its."
 While others you need to take your time to write, capitalizing the first letter of each sentence, using paragraph breaks, including proper punctuation, ensuring your spelling and grammar are impeccable, and striking the perfect tone.

 As for these latter emails, here are my essential rules for crafting high-quality important work emails.

 1. Read your email aloud.

-This is a trick that writers have employed for centuries in order to get their prose just so.
-And it's a trick that you should employ when writing important work emails.
+This is a trick that writers have used for centuries in order to get their prose just so.
+And it's a trick that you should use when writing important work emails.
 The reason why it's so effective is it allows you to detect problems in your writing that you might not otherwise have noticed.
 Reading aloud gives you a different perspective, allowing you to see (hear) your writing differently.
 Chances are, reading aloud will not only highlight mistakes you haven't seen but also highlight ways you can improve your email.